FORTH-ModelBasedTracker/MocapNET/README.md

 ./MocapNET2LiveWebcamDemo --from /dev/video0 --frames 5000
 ```

 To control the resolution of your webcam you can use the --size width height parameter, make sure that the resolution you provide is supported by your webcam model.
 You can use the v4l2-ctl tool by executing it and examining your supported sensor sizes and rates.
+By issuing --forth you can use our FORTH developed 2D joint estimator that performs faster but offers lower accuracy

 ```
  v4l2-ctl --list-formats-ext
-./MocapNET2LiveWebcamDemo --from /dev/video0 --live --size 800 600
+./MocapNET2LiveWebcamDemo --from /dev/video0 --live --forth --size 800 600
 ```